gin66/FastAccelStepper/README.md

 * Introduce command queue of speed/accel commands - one per stepper.
 * Add command to set current position
 * Extend command queue entry to perform delay only without step (steps=0) to reduce the 3.8 steps/s
 * Calculation on pc and on arduino do not create same commands.
-Queue checksum differ !
+Queue checksum differ (recheck) !
-* Add ESP32 as target
 * Support different values for acceleration and deceleration
+* Add preprocessor constant: TICKS_PER_S for raw commands

 ## NOT TODO